 One online marketer reported a 51% increase in subscriber-to-lead conversion rates when video was included in an email marketing campaign.

 Takeaway: Video marketing increases sales and leads.
-If you're not using video marketing, you're losing customers to those who do.
+If you’re not a video marketer, you’re losing customers to those who do.
 Businesses that incorporate video marketing into their overall marketing strategy see higher engagement rates, higher click-through rates and higher conversion rate.
 Why would you leave all that value sitting on the table?

 How to Make Video Marketing More Effective